What is traumatic brain injury?

 What are the possible treatments?

-The advocated treatment is multidisciplinary approach: optometrists, physicians, physiotherapists, occupational therapists, psychologists, speech pathologists, chiropractors and other specialists depending on associated symptoms.
+The advocated treatment is a multidisciplinary approach: optometrists, physicians, physiotherapists, occupational therapists, psychologists, speech pathologists, chiropractors and other specialists depending on associated symptoms.
 Click here for more information on neuro-optometric approach to TBI management.

 What is the prognosis?